-If the District Executive Committee finds that the change of schools was made for athletic purposes, it shall declare that student ineligible to participate in varsity athletic contests for one year.
-If the committee decides that the period of ineligibility should be longer than one year, the committee shall transfer the case to the State Executive Committee.
+- If the DEC finds that the change of schools was made for athletic purposes, it shall declare that student ineligible to participate in varsity athletic contests for one year. - The student has the option to appeal the decision to the SEC: SEC Appeal Process - o If officials from both the sending and receiving schools agree that a student changed school for athletic purposes, the State Executive Committee will not hear or grant an appeal. - o If the committee decides that the period of ineligibility should be longer than one year, the committee shall transfer the case to the State Executive Committee. - Students have 30 days of being found ineligible to regain varsity eligibility at the school they previously established varsity eligibility (Section 403(f)(7)).
+The 15-day rule applies to students who return to their previous school (Section 403(e)).